Jack Hidary

-Hidary has collaborated with MIT on a series of papers focused on deep learning.
-In particular, the papers address the generalization of deep learning networks.
-Hidary is also the author of Quantum Computing: An Applied Approach.
+Hidary has collaborated with MIT on a series of papers focused on AI and deep learning.
+In particular, the papers address the ability of deep learning networks to generalize to cases beyond the training data.
+Hidary is also the author of Quantum Computing: An Applied Approach, in its second edition and published by Springer.

 Early life and education

-Hidary was born at the Brookdale Hospital in the Brownsville section of Brooklyn and raised near Coney Island.
+Hidary was born to a Syrian-Jewish family at the Brookdale Hospital in the Brownsville section of Brooklyn and raised near Coney Island.
 He is the oldest of four brothers and a sister.
 He attended school at Yeshivah of Flatbush.

 Hidary studied philosophy and neuroscience at Columbia University and was awarded a Stanley Fellowship in Clinical Neuroscience at the National Institutes of Health.
 At NIH, Hidary focused on functional MRI studies of brain function and the application of neural network technologies to the analysis and modelling of fMRI imaging data and brain function.

 Entrepreneurial career

 In 1995, Jack Hidary co-founded the IT information portal EarthWeb with his brother Murray Hidary and entrepreneur Nova Spivack.
-In 1998, they took the company public.
-EarthWeb's IPO was one of the largest first-day returns in NASDAQ history.
+In 1998, they took the company public, garnering one of one of the largest first-day returns in NASDAQ history.
 In 1999, under Hidary's leadership, EarthWeb acquired the tech career website Dice.com.
 In 2000, the team renamed the company Dice Inc and then later as DHI Holdings, Inc.

 Hidary co-founded Vista Research in 2001 as an independent financial research company serving institutional investors, drawing on experts in the fields of technology, media, telecommunications, energy, aerospace and healthcare.
 Vista Research was acquired in 2005 by the Standard & Poor’s division of McGraw-Hill.